Great Rivalries

 Michelangelo vs. Leonardo da Vinci: Florence's Bitter Rivalry

-In 1504 Florence set its two greatest artists on facing walls in the same room.
+In 1504, Florence pitted Michelangelo vs. Leonardo da Vinci on facing walls in the same room.
 Neither finished.
-Here is how the rivalry played out, and who actually won.
+Here is how the rivalry played out, and who won.

 Scott vs. Amundsen: The Race to the South Pole

-Two expeditions raced for the South Pole in 1911.
-Amundsen's Norwegians won and came home.
+In the Scott vs. Amundsen race to the South Pole, Amundsen's Norwegians won and came home in 1911.
 Scott's British party arrived a month late and never returned.

 Tesla vs. Edison: The War of the Currents

-Edison's Pearl Street DC lit New York first, but Tesla's AC, bankrolled by George Westinghouse, ultimately won the War of the Currents.
+In the Tesla vs. Edison War of the Currents, Edison's Pearl Street DC lit New York first, but Tesla's AC, bankrolled by George Westinghouse, won in the end.